 For the 1-hr NO_2 NAAQS analysis, emissions from the compressor engine blowdown (modeled from the flare, Model ID FLARE) were modeled with an annual average emission rate, consistent with EPA guidance for evaluating intermittent emissions.
 The annual average emission rate was added together with the routine emissions of other emissions emitted from the flare (pilot, dehydrator, and oil tank emissions), and the total emission rate was modeled.
 The annual average emission rate from the compressor engine blowdown is based on 12 hours per year for each engine.

-For the annual benzene analysis, annual average emission rates were used for the tank degassing activities.
+For the annual benzene analysis, annual average emission rates were used for the truck loadout and tank degassing activities.
+For the annual mixed hexanes analysis, annual average emission rates were used for the tank degassing activities.